Operating Department Practice, BSc (Hons)

 Course Overview

-• Clinical Practice (anaesthetics, surgery and post-anaesthetic care)
+• Clinical Practice

-• Facilitation of Learning (of self and others)
+• Facilitation of Learning

 • Leadership

-• Evidence, Research, and Development
+• Evidence, Research and Development

 Why Operating Department Practice at Swansea?